-In the event of an Entity Principal CA private key compromise or loss, the cross- certificate shall be revoked and a CRL shall be published at the earliest feasible time by the FPKIMA.

-When a CA certificate is revoked or subscriber certificate is revoked because of compromise, or suspected compromise, of a private key, IdenTrust will issue a CRL as specified in the table below.
+In the event of an IdenTrust Entity Principal CA private key compromise or loss, the cross- certificate shall be revoked and IdenTrust shall publish a CRL shall be published as specified in the table below (see Section 4 - References tab for Maximum Latency for Emergency CRL Issuance table).
+In the event of a Subscriber Private Key compromise or loss, a CRL shall be published as specified in the table below.